-Scheduled Headache, Lost Time.
+Scheduled Headache, Lost Time

 Jan 28, 2013 / By Andrew Moore

 Once completed, I returned to the scene to check that things were as expected.
-I logged in, checked the processlist, the server status and tailed the error log.
+I logged in, checked the processlist, the server status, and tailed the error log.
 Nothing unusual to be seen except that the slave’s SQL Thread had been stopped.
 I checked with the customer and there was no reason for this to be stopped.
-No error, no claim of manual intervention and we don’t monitor these machines so no alerts when it had happened.
+There were no errors or claims of manual intervention, and we don’t monitor these machines, so there were no alerts when it had happened.
 I proceeded to start the SQL Thread and hung around for a while.
 I reviewed the slave after a few minutes and it was fine.
 Curious, I thought.
 I continued with some other tasks and then flicked back to check.
 It had stopped again!
 I checked again with the customer but, ‘not us’ was the answer.
 It must have been mischievous goblins.

 I started the SQL thread again, and after some time, the thread was down again.
 Odd.
 A few more rounds of stoppages without errors, and I began to suspect something crazy was happening.
 Whilst I investigated, I thought it harmless to deploy pt-restart-slave to monitor and restart the slave when it detected a stop.
 After all, there was no error.
 Worst comes to worse, the standby slave is inconsistent we can take action then.
 I had a brief scan of the process list at OS level and this dedicated MySQL machine was just that, running nothing else then MySQL.
 A quick scan of the MySQL user’s crontab showed nothing of interest.